Nonlawyer Options for Florida, Grandparent, Relative, Step-Parent and Adult Adoptions

 From 2005 until 2010, I served on the Board of Jeremiah’s Child, a foster-care ministry, as its Program Director, and from 2003 to 2009 I served on the Board of Directors of Mary’s Shelter, a maternity home for adoption-minded women in Altamonte Springs, Florida.
 From 2009 to 2011, I served as a Director at Large for the Florida Adoption Council (FAC), and was the Chair of the annual Adoption State Conference Committee from 2007 through 2011.

-My office is located in the Professional Building in Daytona Beach, and I service customers all over Florida by meeting them in their communities to complete the necessary Florida stepparent and relative adoption forms.
+My office is located in the Professional Building in Daytona Beach, and I serve customers all over Florida.
+Adoption is so important to me that I insist on meeting all of my customers personally in their communities.

-In my free time, I enjoy reading, weekend getaways and cuddling with my Chiweenie, the Dutchess Yazmin Gloriana.
+In my free time, I enjoy reading, weekend getaways and cuddling with my Chaweenie (half Chihuahua and half Dachshund), the Dutchess Yazmin Gloriana.
 One of my passions is the prevention of animal cruelty, and I strongly advocate for pet adoptions through rescue organizations and no-kill shelters.

 Please check back often.
 We’ll be updating this site and blogging regularly with more information and news about family adoptions in Florida.